 The Pew-MacArthur Results First Initiative in New York

-At the end of 2011, New York decided to move forward with a comprehensive cost-benefit analysis model to serve the public safety sector, driven by the belief that the Results First approach would support the objectives of reducing crime and lowering prison and jail populations.
+Driven by the belief that the Results First approach would support the state’s objectives of reducing crime and lowering prison and jail populations, in late 2011 New York began developing a comprehensive cost-benefit analysis model to serve the state’s public safety agencies.
 The decision to adopt cost-benefit work was a natural extension of New York's commitment to data-driven decision-making.
-Technical responsibility for the Results First model was centralized at the New York State Division of Criminal Justice Services, or DCJS, but its output is available to serve all of the criminal justice agencies within public safety agencies of the executive branch.
+The New York State Division of Criminal Justice Services (DCJS) assumed technical responsibility for the Results First model but its output is available to serve all of the agencies within the public safety sector of the executive branch.

 DCJS was selected because of its role as a multifunctional support agency with a wide range of responsibilities.
 In addition to having access to a wide range of comprehensive criminal justice data, DCJS serves as the state's statistical analysis center and its administering agency for funds from the federal Office of Justice Programs.
 These factors made DCJS an optimal location for the placement of New York's cost-benefit model.
 The agency completed initial implementation of the adult criminal justice component of the Results First model in fall 2013 and issued its first public report in October 2013.
 Additional cost-benefit results were posted to the agency’s website in July 2014, and numerous internal analyses have influenced adult criminal justice programming and budgetary decisions in subsequent years.